vinayakmathur/EDA-E-commerce-shipment-tracking-analysis/README.md

 # EDA-E-commerce-shipment-tracking-analysis
-Analysis of shipment  tracking of company
+<li>Analysis of shipment  tracking of company .</li>
-This covers how customer are rating the company based on there shipment services .
+<li>This covers how customer are rating the company based on there shipment services .</li>